 - Check request form

-- After we have received your completed DocuSign, our final step is to verify via phone, text, or email with the tenants they have moved in.
+- After we receive your completed documents, our final step is to verify via phone, text, or email with the tenants they have moved in.
 If the lease has not yet started, we will text them on the first day of the lease.
 We cannot submit the paperwork until the lease has started.

 - Payments are split into two parts.
-The first half of the total grant is sent after the lease has begun and the county has approved the application and the second half is sent after the lease term has completed.
+The first half of the total grant is sent after the lease has begun and the County has approved the application and the second half is sent after the lease term has been completed.